nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### Viewing help

-## Viewing all commands
+#### Viewing all commands
-Shows a list of all commands in iManager.<br>
+Shows a list of commands available in iManager.<br>

 Format: `help`
+> A list of commands available is also shown if you enter the wrong command

+Examples:

+* `help`
+  Shows all available commands and examples

-## Viewing a specific commands
+#### Viewing a specific commands
 Show details of a specific command using `[KEYWORD]` flag.

 List of available [KEY_WORD] for help: <br>